Error analysis for hybrid finite element/neural network discretizations: Numerical experiments

 \subsection{Role of data preprocessing}

 Finally, we justify our specific choice of data preprocessing, so-called standardization, which we employed in every experiment presented in this paper.
 The data preprocessing has a large effect on the optimization of the network and its approximation quality.
-In order to illustrate this, we consider fixed $h = H/2$ and we vary the amount of training data from $2^{12}$ to $2^{16}$.
-As for preprocessing methods, we considered no preprocessing, min-max scaling to $[0,1]$ and standardization.
+In order to illustrate this, we consider fixed $h = H/8$ and we vary the amount of training data from $2^{6}$ to $2^{9}$.
+As for preprocessing methods, we considered no preprocessing and and standardization.
 These methods were applied to each input and output feature separately.

-Min-max scaling works by uniformly rescaling a given feature to the interval $[0,1]$.
-In other words for a given set of samples $X = (X_1, X_2, \dots, X_n) \in \mathbb{R}^n$ with minimum values $X_{\min}$ and maximum value $X_{\max}$, the min-max normalization of it can be defined as following:

-Standardization is similar but instead of rescaling the data to $[0, 1]$, it transforms the data to have mean value of $0$ and variance of $1$, i.e.
+Standardization transforms the data to have mean value of $0$ and variance of $1$, i.e.

 \autoref{fig:performance_preprocessing} shows the results where $y$-axis corresponds to the average values of the validation metric.
 As it was mentioned above, validation metric is defined as the $\ell_2$-norm \eqref{eq:l2_norm} of difference between given and a reference solution. $x$-axis here corresponds to the number of training data.